-Learn the important Chinese New Year Greeting “恭喜发财” with this craft stick puzzle from CHALK Academy!
-You can also adapt this puzzle to other words!
+Learn the important Chinese New Year Greeting “恭喜发财” with this festive craft stick puzzle!
+You can also adapt this puzzle to other words.

 Chinese zodiac activities for Lunar New Year

 To learn the Chinese zodiac, this interactive wheel shows you which animals correspond to which year.
-The printable wheel is available in simplified Chinese, traditional Chinese, and English.
-Click here to learn more about the printable Chinese zodiac wheel!
+The printable Chinese zodiac wheel is available in simplified Chinese, traditional Chinese, and English.

 Chinese Dragon crafts just got more fun with this bouncy, whirling paper plate dragon craft from Red Ted Art!

 Vibrant dragon craft made from upcycled materials and colored with acrylic paint!
 Save all of your toilet paper rolls, because longer dragons = more fortune!
-This is one of the many wonderful ideas from Oh Creative Day!
+Learn how to make this Chinese dragon here!

-This is a cute DIY Chinese dragon craft made easy with the free printable from Pink Stripey Socks!
+This is a cute DIY Chinese dragon craft made easy with this printable template!

 新年快乐, 恭喜发财! / 新年快樂, 恭喜發財!